Scott H. Hutchins, Ph.D.

 Dr. Kelly Maguire

-Dr. Kelly Maguire is the Acting Administrator for the Economic Research Service (ERS), providing leadership and guidance for the agency’s research, analytical, and technical operations.
+Dr. Kelly Maguire is the Administrator for the Economic Research Service (ERS), providing leadership and guidance for the agency’s research, analytical, and technical operations.
 She previously served as the Assistant Administrator for ERS and, prior to that, as the Chief of the Conservation and Environment Branch in the Resource and Rural Economics Division, where she managed a suite of research focused on domestic conservation; natural resources, environment, and agricultural systems; and organic agriculture, as well as data collection and modeling work.

 Dr. Maguire joined ERS in April 2018, having previously spent almost 19 years as an Economist at the U.S. Environmental Protection Agency’s National Center for Environmental Economics, where she conducted research and provided technical expertise on a broad range of regulatory actions.
 In addition, she wrote guidance documents on conducting environmental justice analysis and valuing reductions in environmental and health risks.
 Her research and expertise include non-market valuation of ecosystem services and health impacts, distributional analysis of environmental impacts, and benefit-cost analysis.
 Dr. Maguire received a Ph.D. in Economics from Georgia State University and a B.A. in Economics and Political Science from the University of Rochester.